-The cost of darkstone is never touched on either, nor how difficult it is to acquire.
+The book never mentions the cost or difficulty of acquiring darkstone.
 Sunucles (still hate it) shatter when they touch darkstone, so you’d need to use conventional tools to mine and shape it.
 Perhaps it is a relatively soft mineral, which would explain why you would need larger pieces to exert larger forces.
 Can two smaller pieces of darkstone be fused into one larger one?
 Do touching pieces of darkstone act as one larger piece?
 What happens if darkstone is fractured, but still mechanically linked?
 Most naturally occurring minerals are full of cracks, and even metals are composed of many separate crystalline cells, so it seems likely that darkstone’s magical properties can unite multiple small pieces into a functional larger unit.
 Casting darkstone might be as simple as pulverizing it to sand, and then pouring the sand into a mold?
 This contact-amalgamation would be an interesting mechanic, as it would allow plants and animals to easily create their own internal darkstone organs.
 If it needs to be molten, what is the melting temperature of darkstone?
 What are the properties of liquid darkstone?
 Since it “sucks up” light, it seems unlikely to incandesce.
 But as none of these topics are covered in the book, and the details that are given are not always intuitive, I’m going to cease speculation here.

 Before moving on, there are knock-on effects for nearly all of these world changes, which cascade into other further effects.
-To name just one of many, the ease of flight which darkstone allows would tend to drive all fortifications underground, much like modern bunkers.
+For instance, the ease of flight with darkstone would lead to underground fortifications, much like modern bunkers.
 I’m trying to not get lost in these details, but given the fractal nature of any significant divergence from conventional reality, I think Darkstone by itself would have ample ramifications to justify an entire setting.
 But this fascinating material is just the first of many major differences between our world and Everfall.
 The setting itself derives it’s name from the next which I’ll examine which is:

 I was skeptical of the map of Tellos and the Lands Above in the front of the book.
 It was offered as an in-world chart, and is quite detailed.
 How were they able, without the aid of modern surveying and satellite imagery, to create such a complete and detailed map?
 Turns out it’s not hard at all when you can just look up to see the outline, and look down from the edge to see it all laid out like a plan.
-Consider that objection well answered.
+This explanation resolved my skepticism.

 “So where does all the heat go?”
 I hear you asking.
 I was wondering that too.
 The drop in temperature of the air when it passes through The Barrier must be more than just an ideal gas law effect to remove the heat from the sun and keep the world in thermodynamic balance.
 Otherwise the heat would keep accumulating.
 If there are seasons in Everfall, they could easily be explained by the amount of thermal energy that The Barrier removes from the air fluctuating over time in a predictable manner.
 Although, we are told that “times and seasons” are both measured by the Plummet, which I examine below.
 Staying on the Barrier for present, if the energy removed is per volume or per second instead of per mass, that would explain why Daylen didn’t suddenly develop hypothermia when he passed through.
 Or maybe he’s just special in that way as well.